Attendance

 Plagiarism is academic theft and is severely penalized in academic institutions, including the University of Hong Kong.
 You are reminded to read the booklet What is plagiarism? to learn what is plagiarism and what is proper acknowledgement when preparing a written assignments/research paper.
-You are also required to use the standard Assignment Cover Page (form >> assignment cover sheet) as the first page of your submission.
-Before you submit your written assignment/research paper, you must read the Assignment Cover Page carefully and ensure that you have acknowledged other’s academic work properly.

 For the avoidance of doubt, it is plagiarism to copy your own work or re-submit part or all of your own work for another assignment, and to reproduce substantial parts of another’s work without putting them in quotation, even if you have made editing changes and cited the source.

-Work containing plagiarism will be given a mark of zero.
-On top of that, the matter may be treated as a disciplinary offence (just like the case of cheating during an examination) and referred to the University’s Disciplinary Committee under Statute XXXI of the University’s Statutes and the Disciplinary Committee Regulations.
+In addition, the matter may be treated as a disciplinary offence (just like the case of cheating during an examination) and referred to the University’s Disciplinary Committee under Statute XXXI of the University’s Statutes and the Disciplinary Committee Regulations.
 In this regard, your attention is drawn to section 4 of Statute XXXI, which provides that a student found guilty by the Disciplinary Committee of a disciplinary offence may be subject to several kinds of sanctions, including a published reprimand, suspension from classes or expulsion from the University.

 Other useful links: